 motorcycling, swimming, and calligraphy.
 She lives in St. Leonard with

-her husband, Ken, daughter, dog,
+her husband, daughter, and cat.

 Dr. Tammy Dorsch received her DVM degree from Ross University School of Veterinary Medicine.
 Dr. Dorsch completed her clinical year at Purdue University.
 She obtained her bachelor’s degree from Middle TN State University with a double major in biology and chemistry.
 She practiced in Waldorf and Clinton Maryland before coming to joining Three Notch Veterinary Hospital team.